formula-usi/warmup-assignment/README.md

 ## Donkey Car Simulator

-You need to donwload and use [our simulator](https://drive.google.com/drive/folders/1iZP2LKnRvib6T6yFSuGrhwtPUpeL9pXC?usp=sharing) (macOS/Windows/Linux).
+You need to download and use [our simulator](https://drive.google.com/drive/folders/1iZP2LKnRvib6T6yFSuGrhwtPUpeL9pXC?usp=sharing) (macOS/Windows/Linux).

 During autonomous (but also manual) driving, the simulator automatically records the driving behaviour and stores it into CSV files in a `Testing` directory (on macOS it is accessbile by right clicking the `donkey-sim-mac` file --> `Show Package Contents` --> `Contents`).
 The generated files are two:

 * `Simulation-<timestamp>.csv` records the telemetry for an entire simulation
-* `Laps - <timestamp>.csv` records the aggregates on a per lap basisDuring autonomous (but also manual) driving, the simulator automatically records the driving behaviour and stores it into CSV files in a `Testing` directory (on macOS it is accessbile by right clicking the `donkey-sim-mac` file --> `Show Package Contents` --> `Contents`).
-The generated files are two:

-* `Simulation-<timestamp>.csv` records the telemetry for an entire simulation
-* `Laps - <timestamp>.csv` records the aggregates on a per lap basis
+* `Laps - <timestamp>.csv` records the aggregates on a per lap basis.

 ## Building the Self-Driving Car